emacs-eask/eask-mode/README.md

 ## 🔨 Usage

-`Eask` file is just a regular Emacs aLisp file, but use to explicitly differentiate with other `.el` source files.
+`Eask` file is just a regular Emacs Lisp file, but use to explicitly differentiate with other `.el` source files.

 Just open the Eask file, or `M-x eask-mode` should start the major mode explicitly